 It’s generally recommended that adaptogenic herbs be avoided by women who are pregnant or breastfeeding since these herbs have not been adequately studied for safety in these circumstances.

-And if you take any prescription medications, we recommend talking to your doctor or pharmacist before taking any adaptogenic herbs since there is always a chance of negative interactions.
+And if you take any prescription medications, talk to your doctor or pharmacist before taking any adaptogenic herbs since there is always a chance of negative interactions.

 Adaptogenic herbs can help you win the battle against chronic stress.